Rabbeinu Tam

-Jacob ben Meir (1100 – 9 June 1171 (4 Tammuz)), best known as Rabbeinu Tam (רבינו תם), was one of the most renowned Ashkenazi Jewish rabbis and leading French Tosafists, a leading halakhic authority in his generation, and a grandson of Rashi.
-Known as "Rabbeinu" (our teacher), he acquired the Hebrew suffix "Tam" meaning straightforward; it was originally used in the Book of Genesis to describe his biblical namesake, Jacob.
+Jacob ben Meir (1100 – 9 June 1171 [4 Tammuz]), best known as Rabbeinu Tam (רבינו תם), was a renowned Ashkenazi Jewish rabbi, one of the French Tosafists, a leading authority on Halakha, and a grandson of Rashi.
+Known as Rabbeinu ('our teacher'), he acquired the Hebrew suffix "Tam" ('straightforward'); it was originally used in the Book of Genesis to describe his biblical namesake, Jacob.

 Biography

 Jacob ben Meir was born in the French country village of Ramerupt, now in Aube in northern-central France, to Meir ben Samuel and Yokheved, daughter of Rashi.
 His primary teachers were his father,and his brother Samuel ben Meir, known as Rashbam.
 His other brothers were Isaac, known as the Rivam, and Solomon the Grammarian.
 He married Miriam, the sister of Shimshon ben Yosef of Falaise, Calvados, who may have been his second wife.

 His reputation as a legal scholar spread far beyond France.
 Abraham ibn Daud of the Taifa of Córdoba, a chronicler of the sages, mentioned Rabbeinu Tam in his Sefer ha-Qabbalah (but not Rashi).
 The Italian Mishnaic exegete Isaac ben Melchizedek of Siponto, maintained a written correspondence with Rabbeinu Tam.
 Rabbeinu Tam's work is also cited by Zerachiah ha-Levi of Girona, a Catalonian critic living in Lunel, Provence.
 He maintained a scholarly correspondence with Aaron ben Joseph of Beaugency and received questions from students throughout France and from the Italian communities of Bari and Otranto.

 Rabbeinu Tam gave his Beth Din the title of "the generation's [most] significant court", and indeed, he is known for communal enactments improving Jewish family life, education, and women's status.
 At times, he criticised halakhic opponents, notably in his controversies with Meshullam of Melun and Efraim of Regensburg.

 In or around 1160, a synod was held in Troyes as part of the Takkanot Shum.
 This synod was led by Rabbeinu Tam, his brother and his father, and Eliezer ben Nathan.
 Over 250 hakhams from communities all over France attended as well.
 Several communal decrees were enacted at the synod covering both Jewish-Gentile relations as well as matters relating internally to the Jewish community.